ANSH3LL/plugin_movie/README.md

 # Credits
 - [theoraplay](https://github.com/icculus/theoraplay) by [@icculus](https://github.com/icculus)
-- Insipired by the [theora](https://github.com/ggcrunchy/solar2d-plugins/tree/master/theora) plugin by [@ggcrunchy](https://github.com/ggcrunchy) as well as the video wrapper by @BiggestPhish on the [Solar2D discord](https://discord.gg/WMtCemc)
+- Insipired by the [theora](https://github.com/ggcrunchy/solar2d-plugins/tree/master/theora) plugin by [@ggcrunchy](https://github.com/ggcrunchy) as well as a video wrapper provided by a user of the [Solar2D discord](https://discord.gg/WMtCemc)